scottiiiOnTheSide/Portfolio_dev/devNotes.md

 ## Portfolio Site - Development Version

 @06.
+10. 2023
+@1300 Need to devise way to redesign imageView, as long vertical images get clipped...

+	  Next To Do:
+	  About page -> Nav Menu -> Header Logo as link to landing -> reduce landing carousel images filesize

+@06.
 09. 2023
 @0705 Adjustment of landing section elements complete.

 	  Gallery could actually use abit of work - will need to reorganize the elements on page so that
-	  - when whole page is scrolled, everything moves down (the header is fixed?)
+	  - when whole page is scrolled, everything moves down (the header is fixed?) ✔️
 	  - optimized spacing between logo header, section header and images gallery
-	  - and tablet styling ...
+	  - and tablet styling ... ✔️

 @06.
 09. 2023
 @2145 had issues on iOS concerning buttons being blue and the inputs for the contact